 - New micro-battle: This model works in situations where the level of standardization is low, the behavioral change needed is huge and only a limited number of players need to adopt the repeatable model.
 If this is the case, why don’t you just run the next team as a micro-battle?
 It takes a bit longer, but the effort starts with a well-tested hypothesis for the repeatable model, which the new team can then use to cocreate its own tailored solution.
 Assigning leadership to a pull-forward mentored by the original micro-battle leaders helps here, too.
 What you might lose in speed, you make up for in a greater sense of ownership and a higher rate of adoption.

-- Go viral or go home: This is by far the trickiest type of rollout to implement.
+- Go viral (or go home): This is by far the trickiest type of rollout to implement.
 But guess what?
-It is also the most applicable to many of your most important initiatives.
-You need this kind of rollout when you can’t easily standardize the repeatable model, it requires huge behavioral change and you need a large number of teams to buy in.
-As we’ve said, most companies cling to the playbook models because they are the most comfortable.
+It’s also the most applicable to many of your most important initiatives.
+You need this kind of rollout when you can’t easily standardize the repeatable model; it requires huge behavioral change and you need a large number of teams to buy in.
+As we’ve said, most companies cling to the playbook models because they’re the most comfortable.
 But one reason there is so much yield loss when it comes to rolling out change in the modern enterprise is that most companies fail to recognize that a viral approach is usually more effective.

 Understanding the relationship between the repeatable model you are creating and the resulting rollout is a skill.
-(Remember, the key is to talk about this issue on day one of the micro-battle and revisit it every four weeks.)
-It helps decide who you bring on your team, and it has an impact on the resources you will require at rollout.
+(Remember, the key is to talk about this issue on Day 1 of the micro-battle and revisit it every four weeks.)
+It helps decide who you bring on your team, and it has an impact on the resources you’ll require at rollout.
 It puts behavioral change front and center of every debate, which is the whole point of a micro-battle program.

 Deciding where this repeatable model should live in the organization

 A successful rollout will embed the repeatable model deeply within the organization and move the company closer to scale insurgency.
-But there is a second question involving rollouts—namely, “What is our endgame here?
+But there’s a second question involving rollouts—namely, “What’s our endgame here?
 How does this repeatable model continue to live and evolve in the organization, and how do we keep from falling back on old behaviors?”
 There are essentially three options here.